 It's very easy on the C++ side to boost the limit to more messages per tick, but that misses the point: even if nothing client-side is complaining about the load, the server is heavily loaded as well.

 In the scenario described above, 600 messages are being received by each client.
 Since the server is sending all of those 600 messages, for each client, then multiply it by 11 clients, and you get the server is sending out 6,600 messages.
 That's for a single game.

 Two games of 11 players each puts the server instantly into five-digit range, having to upload 13,200 messages and download 1,200 messages each second.
 Obviously, that's not sustainable.

 Understand the app timer

 Try to understand what your app is actually doing in ticks.
-60 messages won't be processed every time the frame displays, because there is no guarantee that between every frame, exactly one position update will be received.
-Often, due to being out of sync, there will be zero position messages, and then two position messages, just because the receiving OS took slightly longer than usual.
+60 messages won't be processed every time the frame displays, because there is no guarantee that between every tick, exactly one position message is received.
+Often, due to being out of sync, there will be zero position messages in one tick, and two position messages the next tick, just because the receiving OS took slightly longer than usual.